KrisMolotov/Crypro-tasks/README.md

 # Crypro-tasks
-This is my repo for crypro tasks
+This is repo for crypro tasks